-Standard Pe maceutical Assistance Program erformance Measure/Method Provider/ Sub-Recipient Responsibility provision of HIV/AIDS medications using a drug distribution system shall: • Provide uniform benefits for all enrolled clients throughout the service area • Establish and maintain a recordkeeping system for distributed medications • Participate in the LPAP committee • Utilize the drug formulary that is approved by the LPAP Committee • Establish and maintain a drug distribution system • Screen for alternative medication payer sources, including but not limited to Patient Assistance Programs (PAP), rebate/discount programs, Healthcare District, and Florida RWHAP ADAP prior to dispensing. • Implement in accordance with requirements of the HRSA 340B Drug Pricing Program (including the Prime Vendor Program) • Not dispense medications as: A result or component of a primary medical visit; A single occurrence of short duration (an emergency); Vouchers to clients on an emergency basis. • Be consistent with the most current HIV/AIDS Treatment Guidelines • Coordinate with the Florida ADAP distribute enrolled enrolled area area • Establish and maintain a recordk medicar recordk medicar in precord medicar in precord distributed medicar in precord medicar in precord distributed medicar in precord in precord medicar in precord medicar in precord in pr entation that the LPAP's drug tition system: des uniform benefits for all d clients throughout the service lishes and maintains a teeping system for distributed tions ipates in the LPAP committee es the drug formulary that is ed by the LPAP Committee lishes and maintain a drug tition system ns for alternative medication payer s, including but not limited to Assistance Programs (PAP), discount programs, Healthcare t, and Florida RWHAP ADAP dispensing. ments in accordance with ments of the HRSA 340B Drug Program (including the Prime Program) ments that the LPAP is not sing medications as: A result or ment of a primary medical visit; A occurrence of short duration (an mcy) without arrangements for term access to medication; ers to clients on a single occurrence t arrangements for longer-term to medications. ments that the LPAP is: Consistent e most current HIV/AIDS ent Guidelines; and Coordinated Provide to the Recipient upon request, documentation that the LPAP meets HRSA/HAB requirements • Maintain documentation, and make available to the Recipient on request, proof of client LPAP eligibility that includes HIV status, residency, medical necessity, and low-income status • Provide reports to the Recipient of number of individuals served and the medications provided
+Local AIDS Pharmaceutical Assistance Program Standard Performance Measure/Method Provider/ Sub-Recipient Responsibility Implementation of a LPAP for the provision of HIV/AIDS medications using a drug distribution system shall: Provide uniform benefits for all enrolled clients throughout the service area Establish and maintain a recordkeeping system for distributed medications Participate in the LPAP committee Utilize the drug formulary that is approved by the LPAP Committee Establish and maintain a drug distribution system Screen for alternative medication payer sources, including but not limited to Patient Assistance Programs (PAP), rebate/discount programs, Healthcare District, and Florida RWHAP ADAP prior to dispensing.
+Implement in accordance with requirements of the HRSA 340B Drug Pricing Program (including the Prime Vendor Program) Not dispense medications as: A result or component of a primary medical visit; A single occurrence of short duration (an emergency); Vouchers to clients on an emergency basis.
+Be consistent with the most current HIV/AIDS Treatment Guidelines Coordinate with the Florida ADAP Documentation that the LPAP's drug distribution system: Provides uniform benefits for all enrolled clients throughout the service area Establishes and maintains a recordkeeping system for distributed medications Participates in the LPAP committee Utilizes the drug formulary that is approved by the LPAP Committee Establishes and maintain a drug distribution system Screens for alternative medication payer sources, including but not limited to Patient Assistance Programs (PAP), rebate/discount programs, Healthcare District, and Florida RWHAP ADAP prior to dispensing.
+Implements in accordance with requirements of the HRSA 340B Drug Pricing Program (including the Prime Vendor Program) Documents that the LPAP is not dispensing medications as: A result or component of a primary medical visit; A single occurrence of short duration (an emergency) without arrangements for longer term access to medication; Vouchers to clients on a single occurrence without arrangements for longer-term access to medications.
+Documents that the LPAP is: Consistent with the most current HIV/AIDS Responsibility Provide to the Recipient upon request, documentation that the LPAP meets HRSA/HAB requirements • Maintain documentation, and make available to the Recipient on request, proof of client LPAP eligibility that includes HIV status, residency, medical necessity, and low- income status • Provide reports to the Recipient of number of individuals served and the medications provided • Documents that the LPAP is: Consistent